davesmith/js-css-image-feature-detection/README.md

 JavaScript that detects JS, CSS and Images in the user's browser

-On page load each feature is tested for and classes added to the html element.
+Classes are added to the HTML element per detected feature.

 ##Download
 Version 1.0 [source](js-css-image-feature-detection-1.0.src.js), [minified](js-css-image-feature-detection-1.0.js)